Author of "Red Legs of the Bulge: Artillerymen in the Battle of the Bulge," CJ is passionate about history and the people who make it.

 On January 21, 2010, the Supreme Court issued a decision in the case of Citizens United v.
 Federal Election Commission, 558 U.S. 310 (2010) that fundamentally changed the American political landscape.
 Free speech was redefined and our political system was thrown open to the highest bidder.
-The aftershocks are still being felt.
+The aftershocks are still being felt over a decade later.
 The case asked a fundamental question: do political organizations, corporations and unions deserve the same rights as individual citizens?

 How did a well-funded, but little-known political organization with a passion for hating Hillary Clinton get to the Supreme Court and make history?
 It is a story of extreme partisanship and a battle that has been fought for over 30 years.